jamesmaguire/language-opensees/README.md

 # language-opensees package

-This package provides syntax highlighting and auto-completion for OpenSees tcl scripts in Atom text editor.
+Atom text editor plugin that provides syntax highlighting and auto-completion for OpenSees tcl scripts.

 ## OpenSees commands
 This is a list of the currently supported OpenSees functions for syntax highlighting.
 Most of these also have snippets for autocompletion.